A woman who loves Christmas. And a neighbor who needs cheering.

-Leah Kinkaid returns to her home state of Alaska after years as a travel writer.
-Determined to make her log cabin a home, she adds Christmas decorations to every corner and spreads holiday cheer by cooking for her neighbor.
+When Leah returns to Alaska after years as a travel writer, she plans to make her log cabin a home.
+Christmas decorations fill every room.
+She spreads the holiday spirit by cooking for her neighbor.
 Having failed at romance in the past, she isn’t looking for love now.

-Ben Shepherd lost his hotel management job right before Christmas, so he’s staying in a friend’s cabin to lick his wounds and consider his options.
-The cute woman in the neighboring cabin is appealing, but he may need to leave the state for a new job, so he plans to guard his heart.
+After losing his hotel management job right before Christmas, Ben’s staying in a friend’s cabin to lick his wounds and consider his options.
+The cute woman in the neighboring cabin is appealing, but he may need to leave the state for work.
+Is there a way for them to have a merry future together?

 A loud meow came from the floral-patterned cat carrier on the seat next to Leah Kinkaid.
 “We’re almost home, Cocoa.
 Life will be good soon.”
 Another, softer mew seemed to confirm that the tiny, black kitten acknowledged and agreed with her words.
 At least Leah hoped it was agreement.
 She and Cocoa had met a mere two hours earlier, so their love language had yet to be set.